Tim Ferriss: Early Career

+Investments

 Ferriss has been an angel investor and startup advisor.
-He invested or advised in companies including Reputation.com, Trippy, and TaskRabbit.
+He invested or advised in companies including Reputation.com, Trippy, Digg, StumbleUpon, Posterous, SimpleGeo, DailyBurn, Facebook, Ampa, and Neko Health.
+Ferriss also served as a strategic advisor to Evernote and TaskRabbit.
 He is a pre-seed money advisor to Uber.
 In 2013, Ferriss raised $250,000 to invest in Shyp by forming a syndicate on AngelList.
 Ferriss raised over $500,000 through his backers, and Shyp raised a total of $2.1 million.
 In 2018, Shyp shut down and laid off all its employees.
 Ferriss was an advisor to Shopify, helping them to launch the "Build a Business" competition that fostered web-store startups in 2010 with a $100,000 prize.
 He was also an investor in Duolingo and Twitter.